 - The Platform Must Be Short.
 Each prep group may have 10 to 15 policies ready for its corresponding breakout group when the conference begins.
 However, by the end, the length of the Platform for Survival will be determined by the size of a sheet of paper!
 Using 12-point type, we can only list about 25 items on a sheet, so each group can eventually list only about five policy recommendations on the Platform.
 Like a treaty, the final text will probably the result of negotiations.
 You can make it easier if your group is selective throughout the preparatory phase, keeping your list fairly short.

-- The Four Categories Must Stay Fixed.
-Each group will presumably change most or all of the policies on the original “prototype platform” but should not add, subtract, combine, or redefine the four categories themselves.
-No single platform can possibly address all the urgent threats to humankind and your own selection of problems might indeed be better than mine, but please stay with these four anyway.
+- The Categories Must Stay Fixed.
+Each group will presumably change most or all of the policies on the original “prototype platform” but should not add, subtract, combine, or redefine the categories themselves.
+No single platform can possibly address all the urgent threats to humankind and your own selection of problems might indeed be better than mine, but please stay with these categories anyway.

 Many, many grave threats must be left for other campaigns to tackle, which may leave us uncertain about what should count as “existential” and what not.
 Cyber attacks, for example, range from the teenaged hacker who merely vandalizes your web page to, say, the military experts who can destroy every satellite in outer space.
 We will address the latter risk but not the former.
 But how about intermediate-level risks, such as helping Trump defeat Hillary Clinton for the presidency?
 I’m inclined to count that as serious enough to warrant our attention, though your group or the conference may decide otherwise.
 Anyway, the plan is to list on the Platform only policies for preventing catastrophic dangers.
 (There is one exception: If yours is the group that works on “enabling measures,” you must appraise policies for their indirect effects.
 See below.)